Dennis the Menace and Gnasher

-Strip history
+History

 Creation and concept

 The idea and name of the character emerged when The Beano editor George Moonie heard a British music hall song with the chorus "I'm Dennis the Menace from Venice".
 The character of Dennis was initially a struggle for artist Davey Law and then Beano chief sub Ian Chisholm to develop.
-Chisholm described the character to Law but was dissatisfied with every sketch the artist showed him.
+Chisholm described the character to Law, but was dissatisfied with every sketch the artist showed him.
 Out of frustration, Chisholm grabbed a pencil and quickly sketched out his creation to Law in the back of his cigarette packet.
 The drawing consisted of Dennis's trademark messy haircut, knobbly knees, and menacing scowl.
 Adapting Chisholm's doodle, Law set to work on the character in the strip, which would appear in the 17 March 1951 issue of The Beano.
-Two months later, Law gave the mischievous boy his distinctive red-and-black-striped jersey, outsized shoes, and devilish grin.
+Two months later, Law gave the mischievous boy his distinctive red-and-black striped jersey, outsized shoes and devilish grin.